COLORFUL DECAL WITH CRICUT

 By hitting attach, you are locking each elements, so that it won’t move around when you go to the cutting process.

 Let’s repeat this to the pink elements.
-And blue elements.

 And believe me, you don't want that!